Hello everyone! It’s been a while.

 I definitely have haters and it’s usually people with the Category 3 and Category 4 charts.

 To be fair, sometimes I do asked to be hated because I’m too blunt or abrasive, but there will always be cases of people hating for the sake of hating.
 It’s interesting because I never thought I’d get to a point where I’ll actually get haters, but I guess that’s one of the marks of progress and success in my life.
-It also feels as though what I went through in the paste is preparing me for these things so that I don’t lose focus on what matters.
+It also feels as though what I went through in the past is preparing me for these things so that I don’t lose focus on what matters.

 These people will always have a special place in my life, and I sometimes entertain the childish thought of whether I exist to drive some message to them.
 I don’t have an explanation on why they exist, only that they must accordingly to the laws of Yin and Yang.
 Something has to break down and decay before something new and beautiful can be born.
 That’s just the laws of nature.
 I used to call them the ‘fertilizers’ of people with good charts because they inspire us to make sure we grow and do not become like that because decay (Yin) has to come first before growth (Yang).